Incoming Parent FAQs

 Question: Is there a school supply list?

-Answer: There has typically been a school supply fee of $45/child which can be paid via SchoolPay.
+Answer: At the beginning of the school year, there has typically been a school supply fee of $60/child which can be paid via SchoolPay.
 This ensures all students have access to the same supplies despite any external circumstances.

 Question: When do I find out my Kindergartener’s teacher?

-Answer: Kindergarten no longer does assessments on the first few days.
-They do arrange to meet with students individually, but will not be assessing at that time as it is now focused on creating connections and building rapport.
-These meetings will occur on August 30th and 31st.
-Teachers will reach out to families to schedule which day and time by August 23rd which is also the day they will find out who their teacher is!
-We have asked Kinder families to complete a kindergarten inventory (due Friday, August 19th) so we can have important information needed to place students into their classes.
+Answer: Kindergarten assignments are typically communicated a few weeks before the school year begins.
+The assigned teacher arranges to meet with students individually in their homes with a focus on creating connections and building rapport with the incoming families.
+Teachers will reach out to families to schedule which day and time by mid-August.
+We invite Kinder families to complete a kindergarten inventory (reply by first week of August 2025) so we can have important information needed to place students into their classes.

 Question: When does Kindergarten start?